-Under Californian law, as a resident, you may opt out of the “selling or sharing” of your personal information, which may include us sharing your information with third party advertising partners as described in section 4 "Advertising" or providing your employer with information confirming whether or not you use Canva with their email domain, as described in section 3(d) "Your employer".
-You can opt out by following the instructions on the “Do not sell or share my personal information” banner (once this is made available), or by emailing firstname.lastname@example.org.
+Californian and Virginian users may opt out of the “selling or sharing” of your personal information, which may include us sharing your information with third party advertising partners as described in section 4 "Advertising" or providing your employer with information confirming whether or not you use Canva with their email domain, as described in section 3(d) "Your employer".
+You can opt out by following the instructions on the “Do not sell or share my personal information” banner, or by emailing email@example.com.

 Canva for Education: We do not sell or share personal information of students using Canva for Education.